vaughey/WithReplySample/README.md

 Working elaboration of the only close-to-working example of WkWebView's WKScriptMessageHandlerWithReply protocol instead of WKScriptMessageHandler.

-Enables two-way communication between native Swift and javascript in a WkWbView.
+Enables two-way communication between native Swift and javascript in a WkWebView.

 Credit to Jason at https://stackoverflow.com/users/135203/jason